spring-cloud-services-samples/animal-rescue/tanzu-application-platform/README.md

 ### Spring Cloud Gateway Deployment

-Spring Cloud Gateway is used a "front door" for all requests in the Animal Rescue application.
+Spring Cloud Gateway is used as a "front door" for all requests in the Animal Rescue application.
 To deploy the gateway along with applicable routes, run the following commands replacing the <workloadNamespace> placeholder with the namespace where the application will be deployed and the <ssoSecret> placeholder with the name of the secret obtained in the AppSSO installation section